-Be curious and start changing things and generally play around with the site, make changes to the templates, add new properties to your document types and render it out.
-Try creating some common website components like a mega-menu, contact us form, header or footer.
+Be curious and start changing things within the sample site.
+Make changes to the templates, add new properties to your document types and render them on the views.
+Try creating some common website components like a mega-menu, breadcrumb, contact us form, header or footer.

 Umbraco, like a lot of other CMS solutions, provides a way for developers to write third-party plug-ins/modules that can easily be imported into your solution.
 If you have a common requirement, like creating a form, then it is very likely that someone has written a module for it.
-If you head over to the 'Projects' section, available here, where you can start downloading and installing packages in your site.
+Head over to the 'Projects' section on the Umbraco website (available here) to start discovering and installing packages on your site.
 If you want to learn how to install a package, I suggest you read: